AMMAND3/Tweet-Text-Analysis-and-Node-Visualization/README.md

 Hence, in social media analysis, nodes with high degrees indicate few very influential users with many followers or someone who tweets very frequently, and hence and gets a lot of retweets.

 ![Graph Node Diagram](NodeGraph.png)

+Tasks like these are extremely important.
+Studying information flow is one thing, but understanding X's degree distribution can provide insights into the overall structure.
+The power law distribution evident from the small sample's histogram of degree below itself demonstrates how easily strategies for information spreading or controlling misinformation can be built.

+Another important conversation is in anomaly detection: If the degree distribution has unexpected spikes or irregularities, it can help identify possible bots, spam, or coordinated campaigns.
+Specifically, public platform moderators and analysts can use these tools to identify interactions, prune irrelevant nodes and tailor their content/advertisement strategies.
+Overall, these tasks can also be extended to other platforms.
+The modern age is more dependent on social media than ever, and tasks like these can bridge on further uses of data which otherwise might never reach their potential.